 By 1912, the Holy Cross Dispensary staff started an outreach program to bring affordable health care to children and adults in their homes.
 Grace Church also offered programs, which included traditional church programs such as religious worship, Men’s Clubs, Women’s Clubs, Young Men’s Associations, Girl’s Clubs, and Mother’s Guild.
 They also offered non-traditional programs such as the dispensary, a library, a kindergarten and milk station, savings department, summer school, a small resale store, and the only public bath in the neighborhood.
 By 1914, the dispensary had grown to include a baby-feeding clinic and a milk program.

 In 1948, Holy Cross Corporation became Grace Hill House, Inc. The name Grace Hill refers to the area where the chapel of the present day Grace Hill Settlement House sets.
 At one time, the Mississippi River was clearly visible from this point.
 Since the neighbors commonly referred to the area as Grace Hill, the name seemed to naturally fit.

 Over the years, both Grace Hill agencies have continued to make changes to accommodate the neighborhoods they serve.
 In 1963, due to United Way funding requirements, Grace Hill became two separate agencies under the Grace Hill umbrella.

-Today, Affinia Healthcare is a dynamic and transformative health system, providing affordable primary and preventive health care services to residents in the City of St. Louis.
-Our five facilities are staffed and equipped to provide comprehensive Primary Care Services (on a sliding fee scale), in addition to an array of Health Support Services and Community Health Programs.
+In 2015, Grace Hill Health Centers was renamed Affinia Healthcare.
+The center serves as a dynamic and transformative community health system, providing affordable primary and preventive health care services to the St. Louis community.
+Our twelve locations are staffed and equipped to provide comprehensive Primary Care Services (on a sliding fee scale), in addition to an array of Health Support Services and Community Health Programs.